CodyCrowOK/blackletter-api/api/v1/docs/notes.md

 ## General Plans:

-Use Mojolicious::Lite for api v1, use full featured moving forward
+Use Mojolicious::Lite for api v1, use full featured moving forward.
+(If necessary.)

+API v2 should observe HATEOS and the API should be "traversable."
+For v1, I just want to put pen to paper and get a working MVP.

 -----------------------------------------------------------------